-Sexual harassment is also prohibited under Title VII of the Civil Rights Act of 1964, Massachusetts General Laws Chapter 151B, and other applicable statutes.
+Sexual harassment is also prohibited under Title VII of the Civil Rights Act of 1964, Massachusetts General Laws Chapter 6, section 168E and 151B, and other applicable statutes.
 This policy prohibits sexual harassment committed by any CC community member, regardless of gender related status.

-The College is committed to ensuring that any response to a Formal Complaint of sexual harassment will treat the Complainant(s) and the Respondent(s) equitably by providing remedies to the Complainant(s) and by following a grievance process compliant with the applicable federal regulations set forth in 34 C.F.R. §106.45.
+The College is committed to ensuring that any response to a Formal Complaint of sexual harassment will treat the Complainant(s) and the Respondent(s) equitably by providing remedies to the Complainant(s) and by following a grievance process compliant with the applicable federal regulations set forth in 34 C.F.R. §106.45 and Massachusetts regulations promulgated under MGLc 6, sec 168E, as applicable.
 As such, the College is committed to the following principles in its investigations of Formal Complaints:

-- A Respondent is presumed to be not responsible until/unless a determination has been made; - The burden of proof and burden of gathering evidence sufficient to reach a determination rest on the College, not the Complainant and/or the Respondent; - All relevant evidence will be evaluated objectively; - Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness; - The Complainant and the Respondent will have equal opportunities to present witnesses (fact and expert) and to present other inculpatory and exculpatory evidence; - The Complainant and the Respondent are not restricted from discussing the allegations under investigation; and - The Complainant and the Respondent will have equal opportunities to inspect and review any evidence.
+• A Respondent is presumed to be not responsible until/unless a determination has been made;

+• The burden of proof and burden of gathering evidence sufficient to reach a determination rest on the College, not the Complainant and/or the Respondent;

+- All relevant evidence will be evaluated objectively; - Credibility determinations will not be based on a person's status as a Complainant, Respondent, or witness; - The Complainant and the Respondent will have equal opportunities to present witnesses (fact and expert) and to present other inculpatory and exculpatory evidence; - The Complainant and the Respondent are not restricted from discussing the allegations under investigation; and - The Complainant and the Respondent will have equal opportunities to inspect and review any evidence.